belingud/gptcomet/README.md

 *   `prompt.brief_commit_message`: The prompt for generating brief commit messages.
 *   `prompt.translation`: The prompt for translating commit messages to a target language.
 *   `output.lang`: The language of the commit message (e.g., `en`).

+This project using `litellm` as the bridge to LLM providers, so plenty providers are supported.

 ## Supported Keys